AR2202/Colourful/README.md

 ### Everything is valid

-Due to these evaluation rules, every sting (including this README) is a valid Colourful program.
+Due to these evaluation rules, every string (including this README) is a valid Colourful program.

+### Everything is one expression

+With the exception of colour definitions, the entire Colourful program is a single expression and will be evaluated to a single expression in the SKI combinator calculus.

 ### Colour definitions